Knowledge Hub

 Is your business providing payment services in the UK?
 If so, you should know which types of payment services are subject to regulation and what you need to do if your business offers these.

-This article provides an introductory overview of payment services regulation in the UK.
-If you need further advice or support in understanding how regulation may affect your payment services business, please do not hesitate to get in touch with Harper James’ financial regulation team.
+This article provides an introduction to payment services regulation in the UK.
+If you need further advice or support in understanding how regulation may affect your business, please do not hesitate to contact our financial services team.

 Our solicitors have extensive experience in dealing with payment services authorisation, registration and regulatory compliance and are here to help you navigate payment services regulation.